connormurphy798/Flexle.jl/docs/principle.md

 sampler with weights between two adjacent powers of 2, e.g. in $[8, 16)$.
 This choice of bounds has two benefits: [^fastlog2]

-1. The maximum weight in a level is strictly less than twice the minimum weight, which makes rejection sampling fast.
+1. Levels being logarithmic in scale allows for representation of wide dynamic ranges of weights using few levels, which makes CDF sampling across them fast.
-2. Levels being logarithmic in scale allows for efficient representation of wide dynamic ranges of weights.
+2. The maximum weight in a level is strictly less than twice the minimum weight, which makes rejection sampling within them fast.

 The number and range of levels is dynamically chosen and adjusted based on the minimum and maximum nonzero weights in a `FlexleSampler`.
 (Specifically, a sampler made from a vector of weights $W$ will have $\lceil \log_2(\frac{\max(W^+)}{\min(W^+)}) \rceil + 1$ levels, where $W^+$ is the set of nonzero weights in $W$.)
-For example, `s = FlexleSampler([2.0, 1.5, 2.5, 0.0, 0.3, 3.5])` is represented as follows:
+For example, `s = FlexleSampler([2.0, 1.5, 2.5, 0.0, 0.3, 3.5])` is represented as follows:[^zeroweight]

 | Level | Range | Elements |
 | - | - | - |